Promos (The Office): Synopsis

 The office is excited to see promos for the upcoming WVIA documentary The Office: An American Workplace, which consists of the footage of them that has been compiled over the past nine years.
 However, many of the workers are dismayed to learn just how much of their activities have been recorded; for instance, Dwight and Angela's affair that occurred a year ago was captured.
 Several excuse themselves and go to the warehouse to talk, turning off their microphones in an unsuccessful effort to keep the discussion private.
 Pete Miller suggests that Pam Halpert talk to dismissed crew member Brian to learn more.
 At Brian's house, Pam tells him that upon seeing the old footage she thinks Jim's feelings for her have largely faded, and Brian agrees.
 When she asks about what the crew filmed, he tells her that every important moment was captured even when not wearing their microphones.
 Realizing the extent to which their privacy has been violated, Pam storms out of Brian's house.
 On re-watching the promo, Pam decides she is glad that the history of her relationship with Jim has been captured.

 Angela Lipton and Oscar Martinez call Angela's husband Senator Robert Lipton to inform him that the documentary will probably out him and reveal that Angela slept with Dwight.
 Andy Bernard becomes obsessed with online comments regarding his brief appearance in the promo, posting lengthy replies and even uploading his own video in response to negative reactions.
 The documentary crew discovers that Nellie Bertram has left at least some of the negative comments, taking pleasure in Andy's annoyance.

 Dwight Schrute starts dating a Brussels sprout farmer, Esther Bruegger, while negotiating the purchase of a tractor with her father Henry.
 Dwight does poorly in the negotiations, yielding to all of Henry's terms.
 During the haggling, Esther's sisters flirt with Clark Green and try to coax him into buying farming equipment.
 Clark stops Dwight from signing the papers and takes him aside to tell him that he thinks Esther and her sisters are too physically attractive to be interested in men like them, and that Esther is probably just dating him so that her father can take advantage of him on the tractor deal.
 Dwight sees the logic in Clark's suspicion.
 However, Esther appears and tells Dwight that he should not sign the contract and negotiate for a better deal.
-Dwight realizes that Esther does care for him after all and go for a ride on the tractor, much to Angela's dismay.
+Dwight realizes that Esther does care for him after all, and they go for a ride on the tractor, much to Angela's dismay.

 At the Athlead offices, Jim Halpert and Darryl Philbin have a meeting with Major League Baseball player Ryan Howard.
 The meeting ends up with Darryl and Jim reading Ryan's self-written screenplay of a baseball player turned alien-fighting superhero.